 Maire-Kate McGlynn joined the Trust on March 16, 2020 as an Investment Analyst covering US Equity.
 Prior to joining the Trust, Ms. McGlynn was a Senior Wealth Investment Associate at Wilmington Trust, N.A., collaborating with investment advisors to provide high net worth individuals and families customized investment advice and portfolio management.
 Additionally, she completed the Management Development Program at M&T Bank, the parent company of Wilmington Trust, N.A.
 Ms. McGlynn received a BA in Economics and Anthropology from the University of Notre Dame.
 She is a CFA Level III Candidate.
+She is a CFA charterholder.

-Erik A. Murad was named Director of Absolute Return and Commodities on September 1, 2017.
+Erik A. Murad is the Director of Absolute Return and Opportunistic.
+From 2017 - 2020, Mr. Murad was the Director of Absolute Return and Commodities.
 Mr. Murad joined the Trust on July 1, 2012, as an Investment Analyst focused on public markets.
 Prior to joining the Trust, Mr. Murad completed his graduate degree at the University of Maryland.
 Previously, he worked as a Financial Analyst for Oberthur Technologies.
 Mr. Murad received a BA degree in economics from the University of Virginia in 2008 and an MBA degree from the University of Maryland's Smith School of Business in 2012.
 Mr. Murad is a CFA charterholder.